Access Map: supported tokens & credential formats¶

 EOF

-kingfisher access-map azure ./azure-storage.json --json-out azure.access-map.json
+kingfisher access-map azure ./azure-storage.json --format json > azure.access-map.json

 Kingfisher treats the account key as full-control Storage credentials and performs best-effort enumeration across Blob containers, File shares, and Queue resources reachable with that key.